 The Income Tax Department of India has maintained a provision of deduction for taxpayers who invest in health insurance policies.
-As per the current scenario, the IT Department allows a deduction of ₹25, 000 for common citizens and ₹30, 000 for senior citizens in every assessment year.
+As per the current scenario, the IT Department allows a deduction of ₹25, 000 for common citizens and ₹50, 000 for senior citizens in every assessment year.
 However, there are certain prescribed guidelines that tax payers are required to follow while claiming the aforesaid deductions.
 Failure to follow the guidelines will automatically disqualify the tax payer from claiming deduction.
 Here are 5 situations when you could lose tax benefits on your health insurance for deduction under section 80D.

 Situation #1 – Multi-year premium on policies

 Nowadays, there are numerous multi-year policies that allow people to pay multiple premiums simultaneously.
 A policy holder has the option of paying multiple premiums in a single year whereby he becomes free from paying premiums every year.
 However, as per current norms individuals can only claim deduction with respect to a single year’s premium.

 So, if your current year’s premium is ₹12,500 and you have paid ₹25,000 (including premium for the upcoming year) then your eligibility to claim deduction under the current period is only ₹12,500 and NOT ₹25,000.

 Situation #2 – Paying premium for extended relatives

 There is a valid restriction in terms of paying health insurance for relatives.
 As an individual, tax deduction is only available if a premium is paid for spouse, parents, children or dependents.
 Any other premium paid of people such as siblings, in-laws, etc., do not qualify for a deduction.

 In case the taxpayer is a HUF, then the amount of premium paid towards medical insurance of a HUF member qualifies.